stefanbeller/lpc/source/docs/styleguide.rst

 of two tiles, so only one layer is needed to, say, put a house on a grass background.

-* Dithering should be used sparingly if at all.
+Dithering should be used sparingly if at all.
 None of the base artwork has dithering.
-* Don't reach for that RGB color selector.
-See that #00FF00 swatch that you're thinking about using for grass?
-Don't do it!
-If your color has a zero as any of the RGB components, it's probably not a good color to use.
-* To put it simply, don't think of colors in terms of numbers.
-Use the HSV color picker.
-* Your light to dark color ramps should *never* all have the same hue.
-  Vary the hue and saturation a bit as you go from light to dark, or your objects will look flat.

 There's no specific palette *required* for Liberated Pixel Cup asset conformance, but it's generally best to try to match to the colors